 It seems like the Lego accessories are always hiding in the deepest parts of the Lego bins and my kids can never find the best Lego pieces!
-This is one of my favorite lego storage ideas because it helps keep track of all of the fun pieces that they love to play with.
+This is one of my favorite Lego storage ideas because it helps keep track of all of the fun pieces that they love to play with.

-One of the containers holds all of the body parts that you need to make up a Lego Minfigure.
-And then I took it step further (since there were so many!) and tried do organize them according to color as best as I could.
+One of the small plastic storage bins holds all of the body parts that you need to make up a Lego minifigure.
+And then I took it a step further (since there were so many!) and tried to organize them according to color as best as I could.

 The second container holds all of the other random special pieces that the kids love to play with.
-I have a section for money, food, animals, flames, plants, flowers, dishes and I even have a section for the Harry Potter-themed items!
+I have a section for money, food, animals, flames, plants, flowers, dishes, and I even have a section for the Harry Potter-themed items!

 Lego Pull Out Drawer

-As my boys’ lego collection has increased over the years (that’s all they ask for for Christmas and Birthdays) it became clear that the black, brown and gray legos weren’t going to fit in the small drawers anymore.
-They were overflowing and you couldn’t hardly sift around in the drawers without everything spilling over.
+As my boys’ Lego collection has increased over the years (that’s all they ask for for Christmas and birthdays) it became clear that the black, brown, and gray Legos weren’t going to fit in the small drawers anymore.
+They were overflowing and you could hardly sift around in the drawers without everything spilling over.

-So I decided that it was time to build a simple lego organizer that could easily pull in and out from under the lego table when they needed it.
+So I decided that it was time to build a simple Lego organizer that could easily pull in and out from under the Lego table when they needed it.
 We’ve used it for a few weeks now and it’s worked incredibly well!

 I found these really classy Lego signs from The Handmade Sign Company that are just perfect for the playroom!
 I’m super impressed with the quality and my boys were freaking out when they saw them!
-She was also really nice to include a 15% discount for all of my readers using the code: PRACTICAL15.
+The creator was also really nice and included a 15% discount for all of my readers using the code: PRACTICAL15.

 I wanted a place for my boys to be able to sit while they were building up next to their table.
 So I got themthis really comfy poufthat they just love sitting on.
 It makes it much easier for them to build at the table.
 It’s the perfect height and its great quality.
 Building on the ground only lasts for so long!

 Since this Lego area is a continuation of our playroom, the globe lights still hang over the Lego area.
 It gives the room the most enchanting feeling that makes everyone want to play!

 My boys are huge fans of the new TV show called LEGO Master.
 So when I saw this wooden Lego master wall sign, I knew it would fit perfectly into their Lego area.
 They love having Lego competitions with their cousins and naming a “Lego Master” amongst themselves.

-I hope that you have been able to get some great Lego Storage ideas that will help you tame the Lego beast.
+I hope that you have been able to get some great ideas for Lego storage and organization that will help you tame the Lego brick beast.
 Because let’s be honest, Legos can be a beast.